 The Southwest Folklife Alliance (SFA) Master-Apprentice Artist Award provides direct support for master traditional artists living in Arizona to pass on art, culture, and heritage practices to apprentice learners.

-The goal of this award is to strengthen the transmission of community-based traditions throughout the Southwestern United States.
-The Master-Apprentice Artist supports a master artist or tradition bearer to work with a qualified apprentice (or group of apprentices) to engage in a teaching-learning relationship that includes one-on-one mentorship and hands-on experience.
+The award supports a master artist or tradition bearer who has identified a qualified apprentice (or group of apprentices) to engage in a teaching-learning relationship that includes one-on-one mentorship and hands-on experience.
 Our highest priority is to support apprentices to learn from master artists within their own cultural traditions.
 Funds can be used to help cover artist fees, offset costs of raw materials, and support any travel essential to the exchange.
-Traditional artists & culture bearers receive a $5,000; apprentices receive $500.
+Traditional artists & culture bearers receive $5,000; apprentices receive $500.

 Visit the SFA website for more information.